Fybex/exchange-rate-service/README.md

 **This project was developed as the second stage of selection for Genesis & KMA SOFTWARE ENGINEERING SCHOOL 4.0**

-Service that provides USD to UAN exchange rate and notifies users daily about the rate changes.
+Service that provides USD to UAH exchange rate and notifies users daily about the rate changes.

 ## Installing